unChaz/sci-fi-5e/srd/monsters/constructs.md

 **_Antitek Susceptibility_**.
 The android is incapacitated while in the area of an _antitek field._ If targeted by _dispel tek_, the android must succeed on a

-Constitution saving throw against the caster’s tek skill save DC or fall unconscious for 1 minute.
+Constitution saving throw against the caster's tek skill save DC or fall unconscious for 1 minute.

 **Actions**